Other Electronic Access Options

 Prior to submission, please carefully read and follow the submission guidelines detailed below.
 Manuscripts that do not conform to the submission guidelines may be returned without review.

-To submit to the Editorial Office of Christopher Christian, please submit manuscripts electronically through the Manuscript Submission Portal in Word Document format (.doc).
+To submit to the Editorial Office of Jeff Zimmerman, please submit manuscripts electronically through the Manuscript Submission Portal.

-Prepare manuscripts according to the Publication Manual of the American Psychological Association (6th edition).
+Prepare manuscripts according to the Publication Manual of the American Psychological Association, 6th Edition (2010).
 Manuscripts may be copyedited for bias-free language (see Chapter 3 of the Publication Manual).

 Review APA's Checklist for Manuscript Submission before submitting your article.